 I will in no way pretend that I intended every aspect that has made DCamp the wonderful event that it has become.
 Much of the above was discovered through serendipity and some from suggestions from within and without.
 But we, the campers, noticed these gems.
 Then we integrated them into our ethos.

 I make every effort to include past campers.
-While I do not curate registration, I am personally responsible for the wait list.
+While I do not curate registration, beyond reaching out to community leaders, I am personally responsible for the wait list.
 Preference always goes to past campers.

 Because, over the three-to-four nights that people spend at DCamp, we forge tight bonds.
 This happens naturally when you are constrained to the same physical space with the same 78 or so people with similar interests.

 And, so, each DCamp serves as a reunion of sorts for returning campers.

 We get together and hold a retrospective.
 We discuss what felt good and what didn’t.
 Lessons are shared and, sometimes, relearned.
 Occasionally, a worthwhile lesson is lost year to year.

 Finally, we gather together, clean the camp in no more than 30 minutes, the remaining food is divvied up among folks who can use it, then folks depart.

 Oh and I’m left with a small lost and found.
 Hooray. ;-)

 What’s the point?